hboers/ifttt-webhook/README.md

 Only categories matching [A-Z][a-z][0-9]+ are accepted.
 Currently only the first categorie is used.

-#Licence
-Licenced under GPL.
-Some portions of the code are from wordpress itself.
-You should host this on your own server.

 #Use
 Clone the git repo to some place, setup your webserver and use that as the wordpress installation location in ifttt.com channel settings.